yldio/yld.io/README.md

 - the Contentful data is updated (via _webhook_).

 Also, for each Pull Request that's open, a [Deploy Preview](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) is created, allowing for that branch to be tested and shared amongst stakeholders.

+## Automated deployments

+### 📬 Webhook automated deployments

+We are using Netlify webhooks/build hooks to automate new builds when services we use update.
+Each service has its own webhook url set up in Netlify.

+Keep in mind if you need to urgently alter any of the automated builds but don't have access to the services below, it's possible to just remove the webhook url from Netlify and stop it temporarily!

+#### Medium

+Zapier is subscribed to the yld engineering medium account via an RSS feeds, it checks every 5mins for new content.
+Upon new content zapier makes a post request to Netlify to trigger a fresh build.

+The account is registered under apis@yld.io, for access speak with Carlos Vilhena.

+#### Lever

+Using Lever's internal webhook functionality, a POST request is made to the corresponding Netlify endpoint whenver a role is ADDED or REMOVED within the yld Lever account.

+Due to Lever's "all or nothing" permission access developers do not have access to set up webhooks.
+At time of writing Nick Osborn has God tier access and will happily set the url endpoints if they need changing.

+### ƛ Netlify lambda automated deployments

+#### Meetup

+Using Netlify's lambda

 ## Content Model notes